10 Latest Diabetes Discoveries Everyone Should Know

 It could block the molecule that affects the autoimmune response and causes type 1 diabetes.
 Even though this claim is stuck in the lab, it looks like a promising find.

-Thanks to an experimental transplant, a woman with severe type 1 diabetes, managed to successfully spend a year without injecting any insulin.
+Thanks to an experimental transplant, a woman with severe type 1, managed to successfully spend a year without injecting any insulin.
 Researchers implanted cells that produce insulin into the fatty membrane and successfully managed to complete the operation.

-This new operation paves the way towards more people with type 1 diabetes to receive artificial pancreas.
+This new operation paves the way towards more of those with type 1 diabetes to receive artificial pancreas.

-According to a recent clinical trial, an intensive weight loss program could help people with type 2 diabetes lose a significant amount of weight and put their condition into remission.
+According to a recent clinical trial, an intensive weight loss program could help those with type 2 diabetes lose a significant amount of weight and put their condition into remission.

 The volunteers of this trial had to limit their intake of calories to 850 per day.
 For 5 months, they consumed mostly health shakes and soups before they were allowed to eat any food.